 Invasive species run amok in our lakes, parks -- and even in our own backyards.
 They overrun native plants and damage the lands and waters that plants and animals need to survive.

 Congress is close to taking a critical step to reduce U.S. energy use -- an essential strategy in the fight against climate change.
 But unless they hear from you now, this vital legislation will go unpassed, increasing threats to nature and communities.

 There’s a leafy superhero in your backyard.
 How much do you know about the power of trees?

-Don't Let the Land and Water Conservation Fund Expire
+Fully Fund the Land and Water Conservation Fund

-With threats to nature and vital lands rapidly increasing, it is especially critical to renew and fully fund the Land and Water Conservation Fund (LWCF) before it expires in September.
+With threats to nature and vital lands rapidly increasing, it is especially critical to fully fund the Land and Water Conservation Fund (LWCF) now.
 We cannot afford to put essential conservation programs in jeopardy.LWCF is one of America's most important and successful conservation programs, benefiting every state in the nation.
-LWCF has a 50-year track record of helping provide clean water, conserve public lands and natural resources, increase recreation opportunities and support communities.Critical conservation work will be hampered if LWCF expires.
-Plus, renewing it won't cost taxpayers a penny because it's paid for with drilling revenues from oil and gas companies.
-I ask you to reauthorize and fully fund the Land and Water Conservation Fund as soon as possible.
+LWCF has a 50-year track record of helping provide clean water, conserve public lands and natural resources, increase recreation opportunities and support communities.Critical conservation work will be hampered if LWCF continues to go underfunded.
+Plus, it won't cost taxpayers a penny because it's paid for with drilling revenues from oil and gas companies.
+I ask you to fully fund the Land and Water Conservation Fund as soon as possible.